H-Bo214/fitlit/README.md

 # FitLit

-A Mod 2, paired project that simulates an activity-type application that tracks a users activities, such as hydration, stairs, sleep and more.
+A Mod 2, paired project that simulates an activity-based application that tracks a users activities, such as hydration intake, stairs, sleep and more.
-The details of this project are outline in [this project spec](http://frontend.turing.io/projects/fitlit.html).
+The details of this project are outlined in [this project spec](http://frontend.turing.io/projects/fitlit.html).

 ## Setup